M Minyma

 Minyma End-to-End Encryption Overview

 Minyma is designed so message and attachment contents are encrypted on sender devices and decrypted on recipient devices.
+Encryption is hybrid post-quantum: content is protected by both classical (X25519, Ed25519) and post-quantum (ML-KEM-768, ML-DSA-65) cryptography.
 The service participates in delivery, but it is not intended to hold the private keys required to read plaintext message content.

 Technical Privacy